 "...One day I'll live to tell the story."

 In his short 43 years on Earth, Chadwick Boseman had the opportunity to tell a lot of stories.
 Stories of importance, of determination, of Black excellence.
-From historical figures like Jackie Robinson, James Brown and Thurgood Marshall to fictional ones like King T'Challa, Boseman built a career out of bringing heroes to the big screen, humanizing their struggles as only he could.
+From historical figures like Jackie Robinson, James Brown and Thurgood Marshall to fictional ones like King T'Challa, Boseman built a career out of bringing heroes to the big screen, humanizing their struggles as only he was able to do.

-And yet, that story he was waiting to tell—the one referenced above in a quote from a 2017 interview with The Huffington Post—would go untold by the man himself.
+And yet, that story the actor was waiting to tell—the one referenced above in a quote from a 2017 interview with The Huffington Post—would go untold by the man himself.
 As the shock of Boseman's death on Aug.
-28, 2020, following a private, four-year battle with colon cancer reverberated throughout Hollywood and beyond, that story—his story—became his survivor's shared responsibility.
+28, 2020, following a private, four-year battle with colon cancer, reverberated throughout Hollywood and beyond, that story—his story—became his survivor's shared responsibility.
 It was left to his family, his friends, his fans—all of us, really—to tell, to keep alive.
-And Black History Month seems as good a time as any to start.
-(After all, the man both paid homage to and made said history at every step in his career.)

 All good stories have to start somewhere.
 Boseman's began in the small town of Anderson, S.C.
 Born on Nov.
 29, 1976, as the youngest son of mom Carolyn, a nurse, and dad Leroy, a textile factory worker with an upholstery business on the side, Boseman was a quiet kid whose earliest role models were the Bosemans who'd come before him.